 We live here, and we still get confused sometimes.
 From Asheville, you will travel down 1-40 East and take Exit 73 toward Old Fort.
 You'll then take a right onto Catawba River Road.

-The next four waterfalls near Asheville, NC are located at DuPont State Recreational Forest, about 45-minutes+ from downtown.
-Visiting this area is free, including parking, and many lots have restrooms and fountains.
-There are picnic areas, dogs on leashes are allowed in most places, and these are some of the best waterfalls near Asheville for the entire family.
+Find picnic areas, and dogs on leashes are allowed in most places.
+These are some of the best waterfalls near Asheville for the entire family.

 Please know that if the parking lots fill up, you cannot park along the road.
 Signs everywhere will remind you of this.

 If you want to hike all of the DuPont State Recreational Forest falls while visiting, I'd start with Hooker Falls, loop back up to Triple Falls, which is about 1-mile away, and then hike to High Falls, another half-mile+.

 You'll want to park in the upper-level lot at DuPont known as the Hooker Falls Access Area.
 From this lot, Hooker Falls is under a .25-mile hike.
 This parking lot also has restrooms and water fountains.